markmur/markmurray.blog/src/pages/blog/iterative-shipping-vs-desired-state.md

   - Commerce
 ---

+> A "perfect" codebase is ideal, but should never come at a cost to the end
+> user.

-## Balancing Desired State and Iterative Shipping
+## Balancing Desired State with Iterative Shipping

-In software engineering, we constantly face the tension between shipping a product that represents the desired state and releasing iterative updates.
-Both approaches have their merits, but focusing on solving buyer frustrations, I believe an iterative approach is often the most effective route to long-term success.
-Let’s explore why, while also considering the counterpoints that may make a desired-state approach appealing.

-## Solving Buyer Frustrations First
+In product engineering, there is almost always a tension between shipping a product which satisfies both the expected user experience as well as implementing a technical desired state.
+Engineers want a codebase that is easy to reason about and debug, composable by nature and a platform for building new features upon easily.

+While the appeal of perfect solutions is strong, iterative shipping often yields better results.
+By shipping smaller updates that tackle specific frustrations, we create a feedback loop that helps validate solutions in real-world conditions.
+This is particularly crucial in commerce, where both merchants and buyers have immediate needs that can't wait for perfect solutions.

+### The Trade-offs

+Aiming to deliver polished, feature-complete solutions often leads to longer development cycles, during which buyer frustrations remain unaddressed.
+In fast-moving markets, this can result in losing users to competitors who are quicker to address immediate needs.

+However, iterative shipping brings several advantages:

+- Faster adaptation to changing circumstances and user needs
+- Reduced complexity through smaller, manageable pieces
+- Easier testing, review, and deployment
+- Compounding gains through continuous small improvements
+- Immediate value delivery to users

+### The Value of Iterative Shipping

-At its core, our mission as software engineers is to deliver value to our users.
+At its core, our mission as software engineers is to deliver value to our users, particularly in commerce where both merchants and buyers have immediate needs.
-Buyers often face immediate frustrations: an unintuitive interface, slow response times, or confusing user experiences which occur in fringe but common scenarios.
-Addressing these pain points incrementally ensures users are never blocked, reinforcing their confidence in the product and our responsiveness.

-An iterative approach also allows for continuous feedback.
-By shipping smaller updates that tackle specific frustrations, we create a feedback loop that helps us validate our solutions in real-world conditions.
-This process minimizes the risk of investing months—or even years—in developing “perfect” solutions which fail to meet actual user needs when finally materialised.
+By shipping smaller updates that tackle specific frustrations, we create a feedback loop that helps validate solutions in real-world conditions while ensuring users are never blocked.
+When optimizing for conversion, both buyers and merchants are almost always happy.

-## The Pitfalls of Shipping Desired State
+### The Risks of Perfect Solutions

-While the allure of delivering a fully formed, desired-state product is strong, the risks are significant.
-First, defining what constitutes a "desired state" is inherently speculative.
-Even the most carefully conducted research and design workshops cannot fully account for how users will react once a product is live.

-Aiming to deliver a polished, feature-complete solution often leads to longer development cycles, during which buyer frustrations persist unaddressed.
-In fast-moving markets, this can result in losing users to competitors who are quicker to resolve these pain points.
-Worse still, a prolonged development timeline can amplify the gap between evolving user needs and the state of the shipped product.
+Aiming to deliver polished, feature-complete solutions often leads to longer development cycles, during which buyer frustrations remain unaddressed.
+In fast-moving markets, this can result in losing users to competitors who are quicker to address immediate needs.
+Extended development cycles can create an increasingly wide disconnect between user expectations and the final delivered product.

-## Advantages of Iterative Development
+### Finding the Right Approach

-Iterative shipping enables us to adapt to changing circumstances.
-Buyer frustrations evolve as markets shift, competitors innovate, and customer priorities change.
-Regular updates allow us to keep pace, aligning the product closer to user needs over time.
+Iterative shipping enables us to adapt to changing circumstances and user needs.

-From an engineering perspective, breaking work into smaller, incremental pieces reduces complexity.
-Smaller changes are easier to test, review, and deploy, minimizing the risk of introducing critical bugs.
-Furthermore, a modular, iterative approach enables the team to pivot more effectively if initial assumptions prove incorrect.
+From an engineering perspective, breaking work into smaller pieces reduces complexity, making changes easier to test, review, and deploy.
+Even small improvements can yield significant results through compounding gains over time.

-## Challenges and Considerations of Iterative Shipping

-Critics of iterative shipping often cite concerns about user experience fragmentation.
-Incremental updates may lead to inconsistencies or half-baked features that confuse users.
-While this is a valid concern, it can be mitigated through strong design principles, clear communication of updates, and prioritization of features that deliver immediate value without undermining the product’s coherence.

-Another argument against iterative shipping is that it can create technical debt.
-Rapid updates might prioritize speed over maintainability, leading to long-term challenges.
-However, this risk can be managed with disciplined engineering practices—including robust code reviews, automated testing, and continuous refactoring—that ensure quality is not sacrificed for velocity.

-Frequent updates can also overwhelm users.
-A barrage of small, incremental changes may require users to repeatedly adapt, leading to frustration rather than satisfaction.
-This can be addressed by bundling related updates into cohesive releases, providing users with a more seamless experience while maintaining the benefits of iteration.

-## When Desired State Shipping is Necessary

-Some scenarios demand a more comprehensive desired-state approach.
-Safety-critical software, enterprise-level solutions, or products governed by stringent regulatory requirements may need to launch in a near-complete state due to the high cost of failure.
-In such cases, the desired state serves as a foundation for reliability and compliance that iterative updates might not immediately deliver.

-Additionally, in markets where competitors release polished, feature-rich products, an iterative approach may give the impression of incompleteness.
-To counter this, iterative development should be paired with clear communication and visible progress toward the desired state, ensuring users and stakeholders understand the long-term vision.

-## Striking the Right Balance
+However, iterative shipping presents challenges:

+- Technical debt from rapid updates
+- User experience fragmentation
+- Overwhelming users with frequent changes

+These risks can be mitigated by:

+- **Complete User Journeys**: Bundling updates that complete entire workflows
+- **Maintain UI Consistency**: Coordinating related visual changes
+- **Align with Mental Models**: Grouping naturally associated features

+When evaluating the trade-offs between iterative shipping and desired state, it's important to remain focused on what truly matters: the buyer's experience.
+While clean architecture and technical excellence are admirable pursuits, they should never come at the expense of user satisfaction or business outcomes.

+A perfectly architected codebase that frustrates users is ultimately a failed product.
+Buyers don't experience our class hierarchies, design patterns, or system architecture—they experience slow page loads, confusing workflows, and bugs that prevent them from completing their tasks.
+When faced with the choice between addressing a critical user-facing issue or refactoring toward an ideal technical state, the user's experience should almost always take precedence.
+**The most elegant codebase in the world means nothing if users abandon your product due to poor experience.**

+This outcome-driven mindset helps teams maintain perspective when prioritizing work.
+A "good enough" solution that resolves a buyer's pain point today creates more value than a perfect solution delivered months later.
+Technical debt can be managed and improved over time through careful refactoring and incremental improvements, but lost users and damaged trust are much harder to recover.

+## Putting Users First

 The ideal approach often lies somewhere in the middle.
 A desired state can serve as a guiding north star, providing clarity and direction for the team.
 However,